kingthorin/neonmarker/README.md

 ### Help

-Basic help info is available via the [wiki](https://github.com/kingthorin/neonmarker/wiki), including an example of how you can add color mappings via zap script.
+Basic help info is available both within ZAP and via the [wiki](https://github.com/kingthorin/neonmarker/wiki), including an example of how you can add color mappings via ZAP script.

 ## Backlog/TODO